CodeReclaimers/neat-python/docs/index.rst

 NEAT (NeuroEvolution of Augmenting Topologies) is a method developed by Kenneth O. Stanley for evolving arbitrary neural networks.
 NEAT-Python is a pure Python implementation of NEAT, with no dependencies other than the Python standard library.

+*Note*: Some of the sample code has other dependencies; please see each sample's README file for additional details and installation/setup instructions.

 Support for HyperNEAT and other extensions to NEAT is planned once the fundamental NEAT implementation is more complete and stable.